Covid-19 Infections Are Rising Fast in Millennials—Here’s Why

 Millennials miss coronavirus symptoms

 Another reason that younger populations are seeking treatment for Covid-19 is that they aren’t recognizing the initial signs and symptoms of coronavirus.
 Things like a slight but persistent cough, gut issues, and inflammation can be symptoms of Covid-19, but they’re being passed over as not serious.
 “These individuals are thinking ‘oh I just have bad allergies,’ or ‘I drank too much the night before,’ and by the time they finally decide to get treatment, we’re seeing them sicker than if they’d come in during the first initial days,” explains Brown.
 “Now they need fluids, oxygen, or some kind of extra support when we could have had them treated at home if they came in earlier.”
 Plus, anyone they came into contact with could end up being infected, too.
-(Here’s what you need to know whether coronavirus is airborne.)
+(If coronavirus is airborne, this is what you need to know.)

 Millennials are eager to get back to “normal” life

 Younger populations seem to be more cavalier about following the social distancing and mask-wearing guidelines.
 “Now that restrictions have been lifted around dining and other stuff, older populations seem to be staying home or socially distancing well,” explains Dr. Malkin.
 “But younger people are chomping at the bit to get out and live their lives.”
-(This is what doctors need you to know about coronavirus face masks.)
+(Here are some of the worst super spreader events since the start of the pandemic.)

 How to stay safe and reduce your risk of coronavirus